-Criteria JORC Code explanation Commentary Quality of assay data and laboratory tests • The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-Avalon uses assay method ME-ICP81, which involves sample decomposition by sodium peroxide fusion.
-They are then analysed by ICP-AES.
-The lower detection limit for copper using ME-ICP81 is 0.005% and the upper detection limit is 50%.
-This analysis technique is considered suitable for this style of mineralisation.
-For geophysical tools, spectrometers, handheld XRF instruments etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factor applied and their derivation, etc. to 570.4m.
-The instrument is a Niton XLt-592KW 12977, Model: XLt.
-It was last inspected and calibrated on 17-08-2015 by the company X Holger Andrease.
-The reading time is 30 seconds per sample.
-Nature of quality control procedures adopted (e.g. standards, blanks duplicates, external laboratory checks) and whether acceptabl levels of accuracy (i.e. lack of bias) and precision have been established.
+Criteria JORC Code explanation Commentary Quality of assay data and laboratory tests • The nature, quality and appropriateness of the assaying an laboratory procedures used and whether the technique is considere partial or total.
+For geophysical tools, spectrometers, handheld XRF instruments etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factor applied and their derivation, etc. g s Nature of quality control procedures adopted (e.g. standards, blanks duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have bee established.
 The values of the standards range from low to high grade and are considered appropriate to monitor performance of values near cut-off and near the mean grade of the deposit.
-The check sampling results are monitored and performance issues are communicated to the laboratory if necessary.
-Verification of • The verification of significant intersections by either independent o alternative company personnel. • Photographs of sampled intervals are taken and the Competent Person for exploration results for this announcement has viewed photographs of the core. sampling and • The use of twinned holes.
-Twin holes have not been drilled in this area. assaying Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
-Avalon sampling data were imported and validated using an Access database package. • Discuss any adjustment to assay data.
+The check sampling results are monitored and performance issues are Verification of • The verification of significant intersections by either independent of alternative company personnel.
+Photographs of sampled intervals are taken and the Competent Person for exploration results for this announcement has viewed photographs of the core. sampling and • The use of twinned holes.
+Twin holes have not been drilled in this area. assaying Documentation of primary data, data entry procedures, dat verification, data storage (physical and electronic) protocols.
+Avalon sampling data were imported and validated using an Access database package.
+Discuss any adjustment to assay data.
 Assay data were not adjusted.
-Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other location used in Mineral Resource estimation.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar an down-hole surveys), trenches, mine workings and other location used in Mineral Resource estimation.
 Specification of the grid system used.
 RT90 Map projection parameters: Parameter Value Reference Ellipsoid Bessel 1841 Semi Major Axis 6377397.155 m Inverse Flattening (1/f) 299.1528128 Type of Projection Gauss-Krüger (Transverse Mercator)